 Being autonomous, having an overview of the whole company, and working with the smartest and quickest teams on the market place.

-Inside Channel Team Leader, Australia
+Senior Inside Channel Manager (Team Lead), Australia

 The role is exciting, fast paced and ever changing.
 There are endless opportunities to succeed and get rewarded for hard work and persistence.
 The team is full of individuals who all bring unique insights, skills and perspectives to the role.
 It’s a fun team that is always willing to help.

 Natasha is the Senior Inside Channel Manager (Team Lead) and has more than 5-and-a-half-years of experience at Veeam.
 Her role is to support a select number of managed partners and provide them access to resources, as well as to assist with training, certification and marketing plans.
 She is also responsible for looking after the Inside Channel team across Australia and New Zealand.

 I started at Veeam on Dec.
 19, 2011.
 I started as the Inside Channel Manager looking after New Zealand (based in Sydney, Australia).